rajeevknar/the-ai-shift/README.md

 Curious professionals who read The AI Shift newsletter and want to go beyond the theory — here is the code behind the thinking.

 🏭 Industries Covered
-IndustryTools Available📣 MarketingLinkedIn Newsletter Generator🛒 EcommerceComing soon👥 RecruitmentComing soon🎓 EducationComing soon🏥 HealthcareComing soon💰 FinanceComing soon
+IndustryTools Available
+📣 MarketingLinkedIn Newsletter Generator
+🛒 EcommerceComing soon
+👥 RecruitmentComing soon
+🎓 EducationComing soon
+🏥 HealthcareComing soon
+💰 FinanceComing soon

 💡 The Philosophy
 Most AI tools are built to impress developers.
 These are built to work for businesses.